webiny/webiny-js-data-mock/README.md

 There are modifier arguments for the create-data command:

 ````
-yarn create-data --carModels:atOnce=10
+yarn create-data --simpleCarModels:atOnce=10
 ````

-The `carModels:atOnce` defines how much car models will be created at once (how many mutations will be sent at once) - default is **10**.
+The `simpleCarModels:atOnce` defines how much car models will be created at once (how many mutations will be sent at once) - default is **10**.

-#### Skip creating cars
+#### Skip creating simple cars

-If you want to skip creating cars, add `--skip=cms:cars` argument to the create-data command:
+If you want to skip creating cars, add `--skip=cms:simpleCars` argument to the create-data command:

 ````
-yarn create-data --skip=cms:cars
+yarn create-data --skip=cms:simpleCars
 ````